video editing tips

 black and orange computer keyboard

-Utilizing keyboard shortcuts can significantly speed up your video editing workflow, allowing you to work more efficiently and focus on the creative aspects of your project.
+Using keyboard shortcuts can significantly speed up your video editing workflow, allowing you to work more efficiently and focus on the creative aspects.

-Many video editing software programs, such as Adobe After Effects, Premiere Pro, Final Cut Pro, and DaVinci Resolve, offer built-in keyboard shortcuts that can help you quickly perform various editing tasks.
+Many video editing software programs, like Adobe After Effects, Premiere Pro, Final Cut Pro, and DaVinci Resolve, have built-in keyboard shortcuts that you can learn to help you edit more quickly.

 Customizing Shortcuts